 So what exactly is good web design?

 In a nutshell, it’s providing that right look and feel for your website that is visually appealing to your target market.
 It considers things like choosing the right combination of colors, images, font sizes/shapes, page layout, etc., that draws your prospect in and makes them eager to learn more.

 One other thing to note is that many different components make up a great website; great design is just one of them.

 Do your homework.
 Look at websites that use website best practices from all types of businesses, including those who do similar work as you.

-Seek out a professional, whether you hire them or not, get some ideas and some prices.
-I think that what you’ll find is that in most cases, it’s more cost effective in the short and long-term to have a web design professional create or modify the website for you.
+Seek out a professional, regardless of hiring them, and get some ideas and prices.
+I think that you’ll find that it’s more cost-effective in the short and long term to have a web design professional create or modify the website for you in most cases.

 Now I understand that hiring a professional costs money.

 But, what’s the opportunity cost of potential clients you’ve lost because you made a less than stellar first impression?

 Bottom line – Make that positive first impression with magnetic website design!